Incoming Freshmen, 2014

 7. I submitted my application before the deadline!
 Will I receive notification sooner than my friends who submitted just in time for the final deadline?

 A. No, you will not hear back any earlier.
-Like the regular UW admissions notifications, the Honors Program pools our decision letters and all Honors applicants admitted to UW between March 15-31 will hear back from the Honors Program between March 24-April 7.
+Like the regular UW admissions notifications, the Honors Program pools our decision letters.
+See our freshman application instructions for specific dates.

 8. Do you participate in Early Decision?